silnrsi/feax/docs/feaextensions.md

 ### Ligatures

-Unless instructed on the command line via the `-L` or `--ligmode` option, `psfmakefea` does nothing special with ligatures and treats them simply as glyphs that may take variants.
+Unless instructed on the command line via the `-L` or `--ligmode` option, `makefeax` does nothing special with ligatures and treats them simply as glyphs that may take variants.
 There are four ligature modes.
 The most commonly used is `-L last`.
 This says to create classes based on the last components in all ligatures.
 Thus if the font from the previous section also included `uni025B_acutecomb` and the corresponding small caps `uni025B_acutecomb.smcp`.
 We also need an `acutecomb`.
 If the command line included `-L last`, the generated classes would be:

 ```
 @c_smcp = [uni025B.scmp uni025B.alt.smcp uni025B_acutecomb.smcp];